Course Date: 18 May 2023

 This training delves into many elements of healthy, productive, energy-efficient, and sustainable buildings.
 Multiple strategies, specially formulated for the tropics, will be discussed.
 These strategies bring benefits of good indoor environmental conditions, energy savings, water savings and protection of buildings occupants from pandemic threats.

 The launch of the Singapore Green Plan 2030 by the Singapore government highlights the importance of galvanising a whole-of-nation movement to advance Singapore's national agenda on sustainable development.
-This compact training programme shares fundamental concepts and principles on how to create healthy indoor spaces that are energy and resource efficient and environmentally responsible as well.
+This compact training programme shares fundamental concepts and principles on holistic building design – a cornerstone for creating infrastructure that supports occupant well-being.

 The participants of this course will acquire the following skills: